SWoskowiak/cssParser/README.md

 # cssParser

-A simple path replacement + specification utility that spits out a block of formatted css you can add back into your css file handy when deploying to multiple environments where image paths vary between them.
+A simple path replacement + specification utility written for internal use at FireFall Pro to help with multiple instances of path replacement and css retargeting across platforms